MicroClub-USTHB/Hacktoberfest-2k19/README.md

 Choose one or all 3, make a pull request for your work and wait for it to be merged!

 ### Rules:
-> * _Make sure to sign up first to the event website using your GitHub account: [https://hacktoberfest.digitalocean.com/](https://hacktoberfest.digitalocean.com/)_
+* _Make sure to sign up first to the event website using your GitHub account: [https://hacktoberfest.digitalocean.com/](https://hacktoberfest.digitalocean.com/)_
-> * Everyone is welcome!
+* Everyone is welcome!
 Begginers, veterans, non developpers all around the world!
-> * All uploaded projects should got into the **_/Projects_** folder inside their dedicated topic folder e.g: **_/Projects/Web_**
+* All uploaded projects should got into the **_/Projects_** folder inside their dedicated topic folder e.g: **_/Projects/Web/MyAmazingProject_**
-> * Always check the repo's **issues** to avoid duplicates
+* Always check the repo's **issues** to avoid duplicates
-> * Every contribution is welcome (project upload, code fix, design, tutorials, documentation, fixing typos ...etc) but we prefer **quality over quantity** so avoid making 5 PRs to fix 5 obvious grammar mistakes juste to get the challenge completed faster.
+* Every contribution is welcome (project upload, code fix, design, tutorials, documentation, fixing typos ...etc) but we prefer **quality over quantity** so avoid making 5 PRs to fix 5 obvious grammar mistakes juste to get the challenge completed faster.
-> * If the PR doesnt aligne with the event and the repo's rules then it will be marked as invalid.
+* If the PR doesnt aligne with the event and the repo's rules then it will be marked as invalid. :x:
-> * Keep your progress on check on the Hacktoberfest website

 ### NOTE!
 Please DO NOT submit random Pull Requests.
 First check if an issue already exists for the bugs you found or features you want to add and whether someone else is already working on it.
 If not, create an issue and assign it to yourself.